Fast primal-dual algorithm via dynamical system for a linearly constrained convex optimization problem: Introduction

-A benchmark algorithm for the problem \eqref{ques} is the augmented Lagrangian method (ALM):
+A benchmark algorithm for the problem \eqref{ques} is the augmented Lagrangian method (ALM)

-ALM plays a fundamental theoretical and algorithmic role in solving the problem \eqref{ques} as well as the problem \eqref{ques_comp}.
+ALM plays a fundamentally theoretical and algorithmic role in solving the problem \eqref{ques}.
 Here, we mention some of nice works concerning fast convergence properties of ALM and its variants.
-By applying the Nesterov's acceleration technique \citep{Beck2009,Nesterov1983} to ALM, \cite{HeY2010} developed an accelerated augmented Lagrangian method (AALM) for the problem \eqref{ques}, and proved that AALM enjoys an $\mathcal{O}(1/k^2)$ convergence rate when $f$ is differentiable.
-When $f$ is nondifferentiable, the $\mathcal{O}(1/k^2)$ convergence rate of AALM was established in \citep{Kang2013}. \cite{Kang2015} further proposed an inexact version of AALM and demonstrated the $\mathcal{O}(1/k^2)$ convergence rate under the strong convexity assumption of $f$. \cite{Huang2013} considered an accelerated linearized Bregman method for solving the basis pursuit and related sparse optimization problems, and proved that it owns the $\mathcal{O}(1/k^2)$ convergence rate. \cite{HeHF2021Inertial} proposed two inertial accelerated primal-dual algorithms for the problems \eqref{ques} and \eqref{ques_comp} with the $\mathcal{O}(1/k^2)$ convergence rate on the objective residual and the feasibility violation.
-By applying the linearization technique to ALM, \cite{Xu2017} presented the linearized ALM for the problem \eqref{ques_comp}:
+By applying Nesterov's acceleration technique \cite{Nesterov2018,Nesterov1983} to ALM, \cite{HeY2010} developed an accelerated augmented Lagrangian method (AALM) for the problem \eqref{ques} and proved that AALM enjoys the $\mathcal{O}(1/k^2)$ convergence rate when $f$ is differentiable.
+When $f$ is nondifferentiable, the $\mathcal{O}(1/k^2)$ convergence rate of AALM was established in \cite{Kang2013}. \cite{Kang2015} further proposed an inexact version of AALM and demonstrated the $\mathcal{O}(1/k^2)$ convergence rate under the strong convexity assumption of $f$. \cite{Huang2013} considered an accelerated linearized Bregman method for solving the basis pursuit and related sparse optimization problems, and proved that it owns the $\mathcal{O}(1/k^2)$ convergence rate.
+It is worth noting that the convergence rate analysis of the accelerated algorithms mentioned above was done for the Lagrangian residual $\mathcal{L}(x^*, \lambda^*) -\mathcal{L}(x_k, \lambda_k)$.
+Recently, \cite{Xu2017} presented an accelerated ALM for solving the problem \eqref{ques}.
+By adapting parameters during the iterations, they proved that the objective residual and the feasibility violation both enjoy the $\mathcal{O}(1/k^2)$ convergence rate.
+By applying Nesterov's technique, \cite{HeHF2021Inertial} proposed two accelerated primal-dual algorithms, which enjoy the $\mathcal{O}(1/k^2)$ convergence rate of the objective residual and the feasibility violation.
+In terms of scaling coefficients, \cite{HeHF2021,Luo2021primal,Yan2020} proposed accelerated ALM algorithms in different ways, and obtained the fast convergence rates related to the scaling coefficients.
+By time discretization of a second-order dynamical system, \cite{Luo2021Accer} proposed new accelerated primal-dual methods, and derived the $\mathcal{O}(1/k^2)$ convergence rate for the primal-dual gap, the feasibility violation and the objective residual under the assumption that the objective function is strongly convex.
+In the case that $f$ has a Lipschitz continuous gradient, \cite{Bot_arx} proposed fast ALM algorithms by time discretization of the dynamical system in \cite{Bot}.
+They proved the $\mathcal{O}(1/k^2)$ convergence rate of the primal-dual gap, the feasibility measure and the objective residual, and also showed the convergence of the sequence of iterations.
+From the variational perspective, \cite{FazlyabACC} proposed accelerated higher-order gradient methods by discretization of a second-order dual dynamical system and exhibited the $\mathcal{O}(1/k^p)$ converges rate of the dual residual and the $\mathcal{O}(1/k^{p/2})$ rate of the feasibility violation under the assumption that the objective function is strong convex and has a $(p-1)$--th Lipschitz gradient.